-Each department in DSS is led by a manager with reference to either the CEO, CFO, CTO, COO or CCO.
+Each department in DSS is led by a manager who is reporting to either the CEO, CFO, CTO, COO or CCO.

 The four key functions

 The Board of Directors has in accordance with Executive Order on management and governance of insurance companies (Bekendtgørelse om ledelse og styring af forsikringsselskaber m.v. af den 15.
 December 2015) established four key functions: